-Harvest Time Juvenile Ministries, Inc. is a Non-Profit 501(c)3 faith based juvenile ministry that brings the light of God's Word into dark places where juveniles are incarcerated, as well as other types of facilities.
+Harvest Time Juvenile Ministries, Inc. is a Non-profit 501(c)(3) faith based juvenile ministry that brings the light of God's Word into grim places where juveniles are incarcerated, as well as other types of facilities.
 Over the past 40 years, our efforts have been rewarded by thousands of young people accepting Jesus Christ as their Savior.

 Here at Harvest Time Juvenile Ministries, Inc. we provide free assistance with materials to help direct youth to gain positive thoughts through life prevention skills.
 Remember, every youth is worth saving and given a second chance if they are willing to make that change.
-The change must first start from within, and gear toward focusing on positive thinking, and productive family environment.
+The change must initially start from within, and gear toward focusing on positive thinking, and productive family environment.
 Our board of directors and volunteers work with youth before they are incarcerated, while they are incarcerated.
-We provide a mentorship service when they are released and before they a property of the state system
+We provide a mentor-ship service when they are released and before they a property of the state system.